 The Aftereffects Of A Recent Hurricane

 When Hurricane Michael hit the Panhandle of Florida in October of 2018, I feared the integrity of my home would be seriously tested by the anticipated wind gusts for my area.
 Even though we did have severe conditions and horrific rainfall, there was no resultant damage to my power lines or metal roof.
 But there could have been.

 One of my neighbors had a tree fall on the electrical service lines to their house.
 They had to wait much longer than the test of us to have their power restored which would have exceeded the 48 hours we lost ours.
-The fact that we live in a heavily forested area had a lot to do with our bypassing the horrific destructive forces hitting the coastal towns of Panama City and Mexico Beach.
+The fact that we live in a heavily forested area had a lot to do with our avoiding the horrific destructive forces hitting the coastal towns of Panama City and Mexico Beach.
 In my previous article “Slashing Homeowners Insurance Costs: Part I”, I dealt with a major concern then that I knew would haunt me once again.

 The repetitive escalating premiums for homeowner’s insurance coverage in the State of Florida has been the bane of my existence since I first bought my home located in a rural area of Northwest Florida.
 From the very first day I moved here, I have struggled to keep the premiums in check.
-To do so, I have changed insurance companies each year except for one.
-Each time a major hurricane hits, insurance companies reevaluate their exposure and the consumer feels the brunt of their wrath.
+I did that by changing insurance companies each year except for one.
+It seems that whenever a major hurricane hits, insurance companies reevaluate their exposure and the consumer feels the brunt of their wrath.

 Hurricanes Irma, Michael, Et Al.

-The Year that I bought the house in 2016, I was burdened by a suffocating annual insurance premium of $2,400. issued by Florida National Insurance Company.
+The Year that I bought the house in 2016, I was burdened by a suffocating annual insurance premium of $2,400 issued by a company called Florida National Insurance Company.
 That was the best rate my local insurance agent could get me at the time.
-I had little knowledge of my available options and was subject to a monthly cost of $200. which became part of my monthly mortgage payment since it is set up as a PITI (Principal/Interest/Taxes/Interest) payment.
+I had little knowledge of my available options and was subject to a monthly cost of $200, an amount which became part of my monthly mortgage payment since it is set up as a PITI (Principal, Interest, Taxes, and Insurance) payment.